 - User visibility into update status

 The user must retain the ability to opt out of automatic updates, with a clear warning about the security consequence of doing so.
-For critical security updates, the manufacturer may design the system to apply the update without deferral.
-Article 13(8) supports this when the risk justifies it.
+For critical security updates, the manufacturer should document any non-deferrable design choice in the risk assessment and technical file.

 Products that cannot receive automatic updates (air-gapped industrial systems, embedded devices without connectivity, certain medical or safety-critical equipment) require a manual update delivery process: